Facebook's Free Basics service suspended in Egypt

 Etisalat said only that it would release a statement on Thursday.

-Social media websites such as Facebook played a key organizing role in Egypt’s 2011 uprising.

-Reporting by Ahmed Hassan; Writing by Eric Knecht; Editing by Kevin Liffey
+Social media websites such as Facebook played a key organising role in Egypt’s 2011 uprising.
+(Reporting by Ahmed Hassan; Writing by Eric Knecht; Editing by Kevin Liffey)